Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Measuring Structural Group Unfairness

 Based on the definition of effective resistance above, we propose three metrics that characterize the social capital of a group of nodes in a graph.
-The metrics are computed based on pairwise effective resistances between the nodes in the group and the rest of nodes the graph, which are then aggregated to all members of the group to quantify its social capital.
-Each of the proposed metrics is based on theoretical principles derived from effective resistance, as explained in the previous section and in \cref{app:relatedmetrics}.
-In the following, we refer to a group of nodes $S_i$ in graph $G=\{\mathcal{V,E}\}$ as a subset of $\mathcal{V}$, \textit{i.e.}, $S_i \subseteq \mathcal{V}$ with $|S_i|$ nodes.
+In the following, a graph $G=\{\mathcal{V,E}\}$ is composed of a set of nodes $\mathcal{V}$ and edges $\mathcal{E}$; and $S_i$ is a group of nodes defined as a subset of $\mathcal{V}$, \textit{i.e.}, $S_i \subseteq \mathcal{V}$ with $|S_i|$ nodes.

 \paragraph{\textbf{1.
 Group Isolation}} The isolation of a group $S_i$, $\Rg(S_i)$, is given by the average of the total effective resistances of all the nodes in group. $\Rg(S_i)$ is proportional to the expected information distance when sampling one node from group $S_i$ and another node at random.
-It can be interpreted as a proxy for the marginalization of a group from the perspective of information flow, such that the lower the $\Rg(S_i)$, the less isolated the group $S_i$ is in the network.
+It can be interpreted as a proxy for the marginalization of a group from the perspective of information flow, such that the lower the $\Rg(S_i)$, the more the information flows and thus the less isolated the group $S_i$ is in the network.
 Therefore, reducing this measure for group $S_i$ would yield an increase in its social capital.
 It is given by: